 Note: This post contains affiliate links.
 As a Skillshare Affiliate and Amazon Associate I get commissions for purchases/signups made through links in this post.

 Every artist wants to get better at his craft.

 Which characteristics do amazing pieces of art have in common?

 Table of Contents

-The first thing you have to keep in mind is that, in general, quality in art is subjective.
+What you have to keep in mind though is that, in general, quality in art is subjective.